Mount Pelée: Current status

 Finally, new recorded tremor-type signals were observed on November 8 and 9, 2020: they could correspond to a reactivation of the hydrothermal system.

-Even if, in the current state of measurements, there is no deformation of the volcano on the scale of the observation network, the appearance, in a few months, of these three different types of seismic signals of volcanic origin shows a clear change in the behavior of the volcanic system, the activity of which is increasing from the base level observed over several decades."
+Even if, in the current state of measurements, there is no deformation of the volcano on the scale of the observation network, the appearance, in a few months, of these three different types of seismic signals of volcanic origin shows a clear change in the behavior of the volcanic system, the activity of which is increasing from the base level observed over several decades.

+On May 13, 2025, Observatoire Volcanologique et Sismologique de la Martinique (OVSM) reported that between May 2 and May 9, 2025, 256 earthquakes had occurred.
+During the month of May, it was reported that 632 earthquakes had occurred.
+There are no signs of deformation or changes in gas chemistry.
+These earthquakes are interpreted as magma movement at depth, but not a sign of an impending eruption in the near future.

 Biology

 The Martinique volcano frog, Allobates chalcopis, is endemic to Mount Pelée, and the only species among related frogs (family Aromobatidae) endemic to an oceanic island.